 We recommend that you schedule an appropriate time to update the OS of your cPanel server.

-cPanel, Inc. will attempt to provide suggestions with EOL notifications.
+cPanel, L.L.C. will attempt to provide suggestions with EOL notifications.

 - For more specific information, contact your technical support provider.